 Cardiff Bay + Penarth

-Or if you fancy a bit more of a trek, you could try heading out towards Cardiff Bay.
-In my experience it's roughly a 35-45 minute walk from the Cathays area, so when combined with all of the wandering around that someone like me would typically do when they get there, as well as the walk back, it can be a pretty tiring one - you might want to consider taking a bus there, or maybe part of the way.
-Cardiff Bay has a lot of great views as well as interesting buildings to see, like the Millennium Centre and the Senedd.
+If you fancy a bit more of a trek, you could try heading out towards Cardiff Bay.
+In my experience it's roughly a 35-45 minute walk from the Cathays area, so when combined with all of the wandering around that someone like me would typically do when they get there, as well as the walk back, it can be a pretty tiring one - you might want to consider taking an OvoBike or bus there.
+Cardiff Bay has a lot of great views as well as interesting buildings to see, like the Millennium Centre and the Senedd (pronounced 'sen-eth').

 If, when you get to Cardiff Bay, you carry on along the Cardiff Bay Trail, you can end up in Penarth.
 The Penarth seafront is also definitely a worthwhile place to visit if you don't mind a bit of extra walking on top of everything you've already done.
-I find it interesting that feels like its own seperate little seaside town, complete with its own seafront and pier, despite being so close to Cardiff.
+I find it interesting that it feels like its own separate little seaside town, complete with its own seafront and pier despite being so close to Cardiff.

 It's a bit of a walk from the Cathays area, but I think that Roath Park is one of the most picturesque places in Cardiff, and is definitely worth a look if you want something to do for the day.
-It's centred on a massive lake, which you can walk all the way around.
+It's located around a massive lake, which you can walk all the way around.
 It's a pretty unique sight to see such a relatively large lake right in the middle of an urban area.
 It also has a ton of water birds!
 I remember seeing ducks, geese, coots and swans when I visited a couple of months ago.
 There's also a charming cafe called Terra Nova and there is often an ice cream van there too!

 Unfortunately, I can't guarantee it will be anywhere near as nice a day as it is in this picture!
 When I visited it was very overcast, as is pretty often the case in Cardiff - however that's hardly surprising when you live in the UK's rainiest city.